Ai Business

 The 10-Minute Filter

-Here is the filter I use before investing any real time in a new AI tool.
+Here's the filter I use before investing any real time in a new AI tool.
 It takes about ten minutes and eliminates roughly eighty percent of tools before they waste my afternoon.

 Question 1: What specific problem does this solve?
 (2 minutes)

 Open the tool’s website.
 Read past the hype and find the specific problem it addresses.
 Write it down in one sentence.
-If you cannot articulate the problem in one sentence, the tool is either solving a vague problem or solving your problem poorly.
+If you can't articulate the problem in one sentence, the tool is either solving a vague problem or solving your problem poorly.

 Question 2: How am I solving this problem today?
 (2 minutes)